johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 This left me with meta descriptions for all my blog posts.
 It was also rather fun to use AI for something that was not GPT or copilot related!

-## The results
+## Drop off and recovery in numbers and graphs

 As I mentioned earlier, my SEO has now recovered.
 I'm ranking again in search results.
-I'm not ranking as highly as I was before, but I'm ranking.
-I think my site is possibly still in the throes of recovery, but it's definitely trending in the right direction.
-Here's a graph from ahrefs showing my site's performance over the last two years:
+I'm not ranking quite as highly as I was before; I think my site is possibly still in the throes of recovery.
+But without a doubt, it's definitely trending in the right direction.
+I want to show you some graphs and numbers to demonstrate this.

+### Ahrefs

+Here's a graph from Ahrefs showing my site's performance over the last two years:

 ![gif from ahrefs showing a massive drop off then recovery](screenshot-ahrefs-two-years.gif)

-Significantly, you can see the drop off happened around the time of a Google algorithm update.
+Notably, you can see the drop off happened around the time of a Google algorithm update.
 Likewise, it's really important to highlight that the traffic **increased** around the time Google made _another_ algorithm update.
 It's impossible to know if the traffic would still have gone up if we had not made our changes.
-Maybe it would, maybe it would; but not as much.
+Perhaps it would, maybe to a lesser extent.
 We just don't know.
 It does demonstrate the power of Google's algorithm updates though.
 The graph alone tells a story, a phenomenal drop off in traffic followed by a recovery.

+### Google Search Console

-A more simple graph from Google Search Console tells a similar story:
+An simpler graph from Google Search Console tells a similar story:

 ![screenshot from Google Search Console showing few results in February 2023 vs lots of results in October / November 2023](screenshot-google-search-console.webp)

 What you're looking at here is the traffic for 28 days in February 2023 vs 28 days in October / November 2023.
+If you're reading on a mobile device you may not even realise that there are two lines on the graph; the February 2023 line is so low and flat as to be almost invisible.

 The difference is stark.
 I couldn't get arrested from a search perspective in February 2023; showing up a mere **5,000** times in search results.
-(That sounds like a big number, but in search terms it's really not.)
+That sounds like a big number, but in search terms it's really not.
 But by October / November 2023 I was back in the game, showing up **274,000** times in search results.
-That's a **5,500%** increase!
+That's a **55x** increase!

+An interesting aside, that I've excluded from the graph, is that my total clicks increased from **1,160** to **5,470** when comparing Februray to October / November.
+This is a mere factor of **4**.
+What does that mean?
+It means when my site was showing up very rarely in search results, it enjoyed a very healthy click through rate.
+People clicked on my search results when they saw them!

+### Bing webmaster tools

-This post has mostly been driven by how Google stopped ranking my site in their search results.
+This post has mostly been driven by discussing how Google stopped ranking my site in their search results.
 What I haven't really mentioned is that other search engines **did not** stop ranking my site.
-I was still ranking in Bing and DuckDuckGo.
-Here's a graph from Bing webmaster tools showing my site's performance over the last six months:
+I was still showing up in Bing and DuckDuckGo's search results.
+Here's a graph from Bing webmaster tools (Bing's equivalent to Google Search Console) showing my site's performance over the last six months:

 ![screenshot from Bing webmaster tools](screenshot-bing-webmaster-tools-graph.webp)

-There's two things to take from the above graph; firstly that my site is ranking in Bing.
-Secondly, that the traffic from Bing is significantly lower than the traffic from Google.
+There's two things to take from the above graph:

+1. My site consistently ranked (and ranks) in Bing search results.
+There was no drop off in Bing as there was in Google.
+2. The numbers from Bing are much lower than the numbers from Google.
 So whilst I was still ranking in Bing, it wasn't making up for the loss of traffic from Google.
+This is probably a reflection of the fact that Google is the dominant search engine.

+### Google Analytics

 You might be curious as to what the actual impact of that is on my sites traffic.
 It's fairly significant; around 80% of my sites traffic comes from search engines.
 So when my Google SEO tanked, my traffic was significantly (but not terminally) impacted.
 Consider the graph below from Google Analytics:

 ![screenshot of Google Analytics graph showing higher traffic now as compared to earlier](screenshot-google-analytics.png)

 It covers a similar time frame to the Google Search Console and ahrefs graphs above.
 It shows that now, on a weekday (weekends are quieter) I get around **350** unique visitors to my site.
 Whereas for the comparison period it was more like **100** unique users per day.
-That's roughly a **350%** increase in traffic; which is not to be sniffed at.
+That's roughly a **3.5x%** increase in traffic; which is not to be sniffed at.

 ## Conclusion